Robin L. Garrell

-Robin L. Garrell is an American chemist, academic and current President of The Graduate Center, CUNY.
-Until 2020, Garrell served as Vice Provost for Graduate Education and Dean of Graduate Division at University of California, Los Angeles (UCLA).
-Prior to this role, Garrell was assistant professor at the University of Pittsburgh from 1984 to 1991, then joined the faculty in the Department of Chemistry and Biochemistry at UCLA, where she became full professor and held a joint appointment in Bioengineering.
+Robin L. Garrell is an American chemist, academic and former president of The Graduate Center, CUNY.
+Until 2020, Garrell served as vice provost for graduate education and dean of graduate division at University of California, Los Angeles (UCLA).
+Prior to this role, Garrell was assistant professor at the University of Pittsburgh from 1984 to 1991, then joined the faculty in the department of chemistry and biochemistry at UCLA, where she became full professor and held a joint appointment in bioengineering.
 Garrell assumed her current position at The Graduate Center on August 1, 2020.
+On August 28, 2023 she announced that she would be stepping down as president of the CUNY Graduate Center effective September 29, 2023.

 Biography

-A native of Detroit, Michigan, Robin L. Garrell received her B.S. degree in biochemistry with honors and Distinction from Cornell University in 1978.
+A native of Detroit, Michigan, Robin L. Garrell received her B.S. degree in biochemistry with honors and distinction from Cornell University in 1978.
 While at Cornell, she worked with Stuart J. Edelstein to elucidate the structure of sickle cell hemoglobin fibers.
-Garrell enrolled in the PhD program in Macromolecular Science and Engineering at the University of Michigan, where she worked with Samuel Krimm to develop surface-enhanced Raman spectroscopy as a technique for characterizing adsorption at liquid-metal interfaces.
+Garrell enrolled in the PhD program in macromolecular science and engineering at the University of Michigan, where she worked with Samuel Krimm to develop surface-enhanced Raman spectroscopy as a technique for characterizing adsorption at liquid-metal interfaces.
 Garrell earned her M.S. and Ph.D. degrees from the University of Michigan in 1979 and 1984.
-She was then was appointed assistant professor at the University of Pittsburgh, the first woman on the chemistry faculty.
-Garrell joined the faculty of University of California, Los Angeles in 1991, going on to become full professor in Chemistry.
-She also held a joint appointment in Bioengineering and was a member of the California NanoSystems Institute (CNSI).
-She is currently Professor and Vice Provost & Dean Emerita.
+She was then appointed assistant professor at the University of Pittsburgh, the first woman on the chemistry faculty.
+Garrell joined the faculty of University of California, Los Angeles in 1991, going on to become full professor in chemistry.
+She also held a joint appointment in bioengineering and was a member of the California NanoSystems Institute (CNSI).
+She is currently professor and vice provost and dean emerita.

-Garrell served as Chair of the UCLA College of Letters and Science Faculty Executive Committee (2003-2007) and Chair of the UCLA Academic Senate (2009-2010), as well as Special Assistant for Strategic Initiatives in the Office of the Vice Provost for Intellectual Property and Industry Relations (2010-2011).
-From 2011 through 2020, she served as Vice Provost for Graduate Education and Dean of the Graduate Division.
-In March 2020, Garrell was appointed the President of The Graduate Center, CUNY in New York City.
-She assumed office in August 2020.
+Garrell served as chair of the UCLA College of Letters and Science Faculty Executive Committee (2003-2007) and chair of the UCLA Academic Senate (2009-2010), as well as special assistant for strategic initiatives in the office of the vice provost for intellectual property and industry relations (2010-2011).
+From 2011 through 2020, she served as vice provost for graduate education and dean of the graduate division.
 While at UCLA, Garrell co-led a multi-year project in partnership with UC Davis and funded by the Andrew G. Mellon Foundation, to advance holistic admissions in humanities and social science doctoral programs.
 Through grants from the National Science Foundation (NSF IGERT Materials Creation Training Program, NSF AGEP California Alliance) Garrell advanced interdisciplinary training and developed longitudinal and interinstitutional mentoring networks that support the advancement of diverse STEM scholars into faculty careers.